mayuelala/Awesome-Controllable-Video-Generation/README.md

 - **✅ Paper searching via catatogue**: directly clicking the content of the catatogue to select the area of your research and browse related papers.
 - **✅ Paper searching via author name**: Free feel to search papers of a specific author via ctrl + F and then type the author name.
 The dropdown list of authors will automatically expand when searching.

-# 💘 Tips
-- **✅ Paper searching via catatogue**: directly clicking the content of the catatogue to select the area of your research and browse related papers.
-- **✅ Paper searching via author name**: Free feel to search papers of a specific author via `ctrl + F` and then type the author name.
-The dropdown list of authors will automatically expand when searching.

 ## 🌐 Structure Control